 Below is a timeline of the building to this point including next steps on the demolition.

 Due to fire and safety concerns, the City issued an evacuation order – all residents moved to other buildings in Vancouver.

 The City took ownership of the building and, with VFRS, has conducted regular safety and fire inspections of the building.

 The City’s Chief Building Official determined that the building poses a risk of injury to the public and persons adjacent to the building in the event of a fire or similar incident.

 The Chief Building Official subsequently issued an order to the City requiring the demolition of the Balmoral Hotel due to numerous life and safety concerns arising from his review of these reports.

 City begins engagement process with community

 Neon blade street sign removed June 26 due to imminent safety concerns

-Demotion completion and interim community services uses in place pending redevelopment
+Demolition and site civil works completion and interim community services uses in place, pending redevelopment